 What’s special about ECLS at Seattle Children’s?

-Seattle Children's has the largest ECLS program for babies, children and teens in the Northwest.
+- Seattle Children’s has the largest ECLS program for babies, children and teens in the Northwest.
+We provide all types of ECLS, including ECMO, VAD and total artificial heart.

-- We've been named a Center of Excellence by the Extracorporeal Life Support Organization (ELSO), a group of healthcare professionals and scientists from around the world who work to advance care.
+- We have been named a Center of Excellence by the Extracorporeal Life Support Organization (ELSO), a group of healthcare professionals and scientists from around the world who work to improve care.
 Drs.
+Michael McMullan and Thomas V. Brogan are members of the ELSO Steering Committee.

 - Our doctors conduct research to understand the factors that help children do better on ECLS.
 This research helps our team refine and improve treatment plans as we seek to better support patients and reduce complications.
-Seattle Children's was one of the original 10 medical centers chosen to take part in a nationwide U.S. Food and Drug Administration (FDA) study testing the Berlin Heart; the device won FDA approval in 2011.
+Seattle Children’s was recently selected as 1 of only 2 sites on the West Coast for the Pumps for Kids, Infants and Neonates (PumpKIN) trial.
+It will test a new mechanical heart-assist device for very young children and newborns.
+This research is sponsored by the National Heart, Lung and Blood Institute.

 Who’s on the team?

-is director of Mechanical Cardiac Support and ECLS Services.
+Dr. McMullan is director of Mechanical Cardiac Support and ECLS Services.
+Dr. Brogan and Dr. Robert L. Mazor are associate directors of ECMO.

-Seattle Children's ECMO nurses or respiratory therapists are specialists with advanced ECMO training.
-These specialists monitor a child's ECMO pump 24 hours a day.
+Seattle Children’s ECMO nurses and respiratory therapists are specialists with advanced ECMO training.
+These specialists monitor a child’s ECMO pump 24 hours a day.

 In 2013, Seattle Children’s started the Natalie Razore Rockstar ECMO Fellowship to provide advanced training for doctors working in this critical area of care.